Cindy Parlow Cone: University of North Carolina Tar Heels: 1995–98

 At Chapel Hill, Parlow was a four-time All-American and helped the team win the NCAA Women's Soccer Championship three times and the Atlantic Coast Conference regular season four times.
 She was a two-time Hermann Trophy winner in 1997 and 1998 (the second two-time winner following Mia Hamm).
 She was named the ACC Athlete of the Year in 1999.

 Following her freshman season, Parlow was named the Atlantic Coast Conference Rookie of the Year.
 Her 19 goals and 13 assists (51 points) led Soccer News and Soccer America to name her National Freshman Player of the Year as well.
+Parlow's freshman year ended when she scored an own goal in 20th minute of the 1995 NCAA Division I Women's Soccer Tournament semifinals.
+Notre Dame defeated North Carolina 1-0 on Parlow's own goal to snap the Tar Heels' 35-game winning streak and denying North Carolina a 10th consecutive NCAA title.
 The following year, she was a finalist for the MAC Hermann Trophy after scoring 15 goals and providing 11 assists.
 She scored the game-winning goal in the NCAA Division 1 Championship game against Connecticut.
 The same year, she was named the Most Valuable Player of the ACC Tournament.
 Soccer News named her National Player of the Year.
 As a junior, she was awarded the Hermann Trophy and MAC Sports Foundation National Player of the Year Award.
 Soccer Times Magazine named her National Player of the Year as well.

 During her senior season, Parlow scored 21 goals, including 7 game-winners, and recorded 11 assists.
 She was awarded the 1998 Hermann Trophy and 1998 Missouri Athletic Club Foundation Award as the National Collegiate Women's Soccer Player of the Year.
 Soccer News Magazine named her Player of the Year.
 She was awarded the Atlantic Coast Conference Player of the Year and named to the All-ACC first team for the fourth consecutive year.